plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

  - `unclutter` to hide the mouse cursor
  - `xscreensaver` to disable screen from sleeping

-We can install then from repository using the following commands:
+We can install them from repository using the following commands:

 {% highlight text %}
 paulius@pcpaulesl1:~$ sudo apt-get install chromium-browser unclutter xscreensaver